proxima-k/fg-car-racer/README.md

 <br><br/>
 # 🔁 Game loop
-1. Game starts.
+1. Select mode and number of laps in Main Menu.
+2. Choose a map.
+3. Scene loads.
-2. Countdown begins.
+4. Countdown begins.
-3. Players race.
+5. Players race.
     - Players can do pickups to gain fuel
     - Players can use fuels to boost their speed
 6. Players win when they reach the finish line.
+7. Choose to play again or go back to Main Menu.

 <br><br/>